nsuwal1/Spatiotemporal-trends-/README.md

 ![Figure S9 Ten-day moving average seasonal minimum temperature trend at Louisiana coast.](Figure%20S9%20Ten-day%20moving%20average%20seasonal%20minimum%20temperature%20trend%20at%20Louisiana%20coast.png)
 _Figure S9 Ten-day moving average seasonal minimum temperature trend at Louisiana coast_

-For all other study areas climatic factors and outbreak data, above python code can be used changing the excel file name but make sure it contains dataset includes two primary columns: Year (the year of observation) and Winter (the minimum temperature in degrees Celsius for the winter season).
-In this way, using this manual the trend of the climatic factors and outbreak data can be studied.
+ For all other study areas' climatic factors and outbreak data, the above python code can be used by changing the excel file name, but make sure it contains a dataset that includes two primary columns: Year (the year of observation) and Winter (the minimum temperature in degrees Celsius for the winter season).
+In this way, using this manual, the trends of the climatic factors and outbreak data can be studied.